zainnadeem786/APTS/standard/Frontispiece.md

 | **MAY** | Optional.
 Implementation is at the organization's discretion. |
 | **OPTIONAL** | Truly discretionary.
 May be included based on organizational needs. |

+A requirement's classification (MUST or SHOULD, shown in its Requirement Index entry) sets its conformance weight for the tier.
+Within a requirement's text, sub-clauses may carry their own RFC 2119 keywords describing how the control is implemented.
+Where a SHOULD-classified requirement contains MUST sub-clauses, those sub-clauses are conditional: they become mandatory only once the organization elects to implement the requirement (or where the requirement's Applicability statement is met).
+A SHOULD requirement may still be deviated from with documented justification per the conformance rules in the Introduction.

 ---

 ## Requirement ID Format